Some of the best arranged by instrument or voice

 in my opinion

-other Irish musicians and Newfoundland musicians recently did
+other Irish musicians and Newfoundland musicians did

 a Cd called From Island to Island which is pretty good.